Thousands of pet dogs and cats taken by researchers every year

 How You Can Help

 The foundation of a winning campaign is sound planning and preparation, starting with budgeting.
-Please take the time to give serious consideration to becoming a donor.
+Please take the time to consider becoming a donor.

 i) Make sure that your pets wear identification and that their microchip information is current.